 A glorious walk followed by a Sussex Bonfire extravaganza.

 Every Autumn, Sussex celebrates the bonfire season and for enthusiasts, there is a parade, grand bonfire and firework display most weekends across the county during this time.
-The most well-known of these is Lewes, which has several bonfire societies so plenty of choice on their bonfire night, which is always on the 5th November unless it falls on a Sunday.
+The most well-known of these is Lewes, which has several bonfire societies so plenty of things to see on their bonfire night, which is always on the 5th November unless it falls on a Sunday.

-My third ODL bonfire walk will follow a slighty different route from the previous two and hopefully we will be able to drop in on the White Dog at Ewhurst Green, the Castle Inn at Bodiam, perhaps the Castle itself as well, then as the light fades, the Salehurst Halt just outside Robertsbridge.
+We will leave there mid afternoon for a flat three mile walk along the Rother Valley, following the river and old railway (and possible future steam line) track until, as the light fades, we reach the Salehurst Halt pub just outside Robertsbridge.
 We need to 'kill' about an hour and a half there as we wait for the time between sundown and the bonfire celebrations starting.

 If you want to come to the evening without doing the walk you are perfectly free to do so, while those who just wish to walk can do this too, but you would miss out on so much.